cliffeby/RochV001/docs/README.md

 #### Testing - ALL POST, PUT, GET, and DELETE #

-- Is request authorized i.e. Does the JWT contain the appropriate scope
+- Is request authorized i.e. Does the JWT contain the appropriate scope/permission
 - Is the response time within acceptable limits
 - Is the status code correct- 200, 400,…
 - Is the response message correct